Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 The access point can be configured as fallback, such that it is only active when WIFI is not connected.

 It also can be completely disabled.
-We don't recommand this setting, since it might be possible that you are unable to access the web interface of the Brick when there is a problem with your WIFI settings.
+We don't recommend this setting, since it might be possible that you are unable to access the web interface of the Brick when there is a problem with your WIFI settings.
 In that case the only solution is to factory reset the Brick.